Tools Featured in this Teardown

 With the back off we see the main board and the audio board sitting all lonely on the left.
 It's problematic in just about everything that isn't Chrome OS.

-These are the write protect screws, you need to remove this to change things like the GBB flags, it's recommended to do this before installing Linux on one of these to stop you getting locked out of the legacy BIOS.
+This is the firmware write protect screw: you need to remove this to change things like the GBB flags or flash a custom firmware image.
+It is recommended to remove the WP screw before installing Linux so you can set the GBB flags to prevent getting locked out of the legacy BIOS in the event of battery discharge or disconnect.

 This is the audio board, it controls the speakers and the 3mm jack...
 And is extra picky about what it talks to!